 And because you see the benefits of a jump-start right away, “it’ll help to cement good habits,” say Willow Jarosh, R.D.N., and Stephanie Clarke, R.D.N., of C&J Nutrition.

-That new awareness can also help control your cravings: In a study, people who received instructions on how to eat mindfully ate fewer sweets than those who didn’t, for up to a full year.
+That new awareness can also help control your cravings and help you diet without counting calories: In a study, people who received instructions on how to eat mindfully ate fewer sweets than those who didn’t, for up to a full year.
 Plus, they were less likely to regain any weight they lost during the study.

 Now comes the good part—all the food you get to enjoy.
 You can still have your favorites, Blatner says, just eat healthier versions of them.
 For example, instead of tacos, make a salad of lentils cooked with taco seasonings, vegetables, and guac.
 In general, fill your plate with food that’s full of flavor, texture, and color, Clarke and Jarosh say.
 Here’s what to stock up on.